blitzmartin/lesson-hunter/README.md

 # Lesson Hunter

-## Tailor-made courses: AI curated, human generated.
+## Tailor-made courses: AI curated, human generated

 A local-first tool that turns any topic into a structured video course by curating existing YouTube content.
 No video creation, just intelligent research, sequencing